tigellus/Markdown/5. Review on Pneumothorax Pulmonary Embolism (PE) & Pneumonia/1 Pneumothorax/Pneumothorax.md

 [WRONG] Pulmonary edema
 [RIGHT] Pneumothorax
 [WRONG] Pneumoconiosis

+# ~Question 16
+Which of the following is also known as a “sucking” chest wound?

+[RIGHT] Open pneumothorax
+[WRONG] Simple pneumothorax
+[WRONG] Tension pneumothorax

 # ~Question 11
 How does air accumulation in the pleural cavity affect the lungs?